cclinus/AV-Fuzzer/README.md

  # AV-fuzzer
-AV-fuzzer is an autonomous vehicle scenario fuzz testing framework built on the CARLA simulator.
-It uses a genetic algorithm to automatically generate diverse test scenarios for evaluating vehicle safety under varying environmental conditions and NPC behaviors.
+AV-Fuzzer is a scenario fuzz testing framework for autonomous vehicles, built on top of the CARLA simulator.
+It leverages a genetic algorithm to automatically generate diverse and safety-critical driving scenarios by mutating environmental conditions and non-player character (NPC) behaviors.

-## Features
+## Key Features
-- Genetic algorithm–based scenario generation (configurable population size, number of generations, crossover rate, mutation rate, tournament size)
-- Integration with CARLA BehaviorAgent for realistic NPC control
-- Configurable weather parameters, NPC behaviors, and vehicle start/end locations
+### Genetic Algorithm–Based Scenario Generation
+Automatically evolves test scenarios using configurable parameters:
+- Population size
+- Number of generations
+- Crossover and mutation rates
+- Tournament selection size

 ## Installation
 1. Clone the repository